oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/enumeration.md

 # Enumeration of isometries

-One of the main features of this project is the enumeration of lattices with isometry of finite order with at most two prime divisors.
+One of the main features of this project is the enumeration of even lattices with isometry of finite order with at most two prime divisors.
 This is the content of [BH23](@cite) which has been implemented.
 We guide the user here to the global aspects of the available theory, and we refer to the paper [BH23](@cite) for further